essej/aoo/doku/aoo_protocol.rst

     options for codec

  ``data``
-    data content like defined above
+    encoded audio data like defined above as a binary blob.

-Data packages used are uncompressed packets with data types defined by format.
-However, it’s also possible to use blobs with an arbitrary bit-length audio data.
-This can become handy if bandwidth matters.
-Sources must be aware, which formats can be handled by the sinks.
-Using codecs the codec defines the data.
+Data is transmitted as binary blobs with an opaque structure defined by the codec.
+Note that the blob size might differ across audio blocks, especially when compression is used.
+Sources must be aware which formats can be handled by the sinks.
 At the  moment besides raw data only opus [opus]_ is implemented, since it also supports low latency and to keep it simple, there should not be a need for others.

 To provide low latency, time-bounded audio transmissions is sliced into shorter messages and send individually to be reconstructed at the receiver.